ubccr/ccrdocs/pages/howto/containerization.md

 ## Container engines

-[Docker](https://www.docker.com/) is the most widely used container engine, and  can be used on any system where you have administrative privileges. _Docker cannot be run on high-performance computing (HPC) platforms like Alpine because users do not have administrative privileges._
+[Docker](https://www.docker.com/) is the most widely used container engine, and  can be used on any system where you have administrative privileges. _Docker cannot be run on high-performance computing (HPC) platforms because users do not have administrative privileges._

-[Apptainer](https://apptainer.org/) (formerly Singularity) is a container engine that does not require administrative priveleges to execute.
-Therefore, it is safe to run on HPC platforms like Alpine or Blanca.
+[Apptainer](https://apptainer.org/) (formerly Singularity) is a container engine that does not require administrative privileges to execute.
+Therefore, it is safe to run on HPC platforms.

-Because Docker images are widely available for many software packages, a common use case on Alpine and Blanca is to use Apptainer to run Docker images.
+Because Docker images are widely available for many software packages, a common use case is to use Apptainer to run Docker images.
 Therefore, the following documentation first provides an overview of Docker, and then Apptainer.
-If you are already familiar with Docker, or if you just want to understand the basics of running containers with Apptainer on Alpine and Blanca, you can skip to the [Apptainer Overview](#apptainer).
+If you are already familiar with Docker, or if you just want to understand the basics of running containers with Apptainer, you can skip to the [Apptainer Overview](#apptainer).

 ## Docker